 Whatever your reason, owning a private aircraft will always supply the greatest opportunity for privacy, comfort, and flexibility.
 These are the types of preferences that trump most financial considerations.

-You’ve weighed up the decision.
 When purchasing an aircraft there are 5 types of jets to choose.
-The classification is determined by nautical mile range and passengers carry capacity:
+The classification is determined by nautical mile range and passenger-carrying capacity:

 Considerations if you are buying a jet for commercial or chartering include: